fofinho666/contra_ble_tutorial/README.md

 **Step 4C.**
 Solder the remaining `5v`, `GND`, `3.3v`, `CLK`, `MISO` and `MOSI`.
 For the Power and GND pins solder Red and Black wires respectively, following the convention.
 Don't forget to label them as well.

-You should end with something like this:
+You should end up with something like this:

 ![Wires from Arduino](images/wires-from-arduino.png)

 **Step 4D.**
-Put some hot glue on the chip connections so that they won't fall off.
+Put some hot glue on the chip connections so they won't fall off.
 They are really delicate!

 **Step 5.**
 Let's move into something easier.
 Prepare the ON/OFF switch by soldering two wires into its pins, and cutting the extra pin.
 You won't need it.